superjcd/fst2/README.rst

         num_train_epochs: 3
         ...

-most setting is ok, you can just leave it alone, if you wanna change some settings, just feel free to do that.
+Most settings are ok, you can just leave them alone, if you wanna change some of the settings, just feel free to do that.

 ``gen-dir`` flag will genenrate a buch of default directories for you, the directory tree looks like this:
 ::